-Specifically, the vulnerability elements are ordered thus: the number of floors > the storey-height > the stiffness of slabs > the percentage of openings (with a focus on their vertical misalignment) > the plan shape.
-This is shown in Figures 19-20-21-22 where are reported the all configuration characterized by a not verified safety index Is and whose analysis led to define this scale of possible vulnerability.
-Therefore, the SHM system proposed might be applied to the buildings that present the above-defined elements by means of the vulnerability ranking (Figure 23).
-The choice through the CARTIS approach of the buildings most exposed to seismic risk would lead to a reduction in costs and computational burden.
-The buildings identified would be monitored by SHM after calculating the maximum displacement demand (dmax) for each.
-The dynamic solicitations recorded by the system would subsequently be sent in real time to a control room in order to identify whether Is is less than or greater than the unit, carrying out a most accurate analysis by Finite Elements Model.
+Specifically, the vulnerability elements were ordered as follows: the number of floors → the storey height → the stiffness of the slabs → the percentage of openings (with a focus on their vertical misalignment) → the plan shape.
+This is shown in Figures 19–22, where all configurations characterised by a non-verified safety index Is are presented, the analysis of which led to defining the scale of possible vulnerability.
+Therefore, the proposed SHM system could be applied to buildings that present the above-defined elements according to the vulnerability ranking (Figure 23).
+The identification of the buildings most exposed to seismic risk using the CARTIS approach will lead to a reduction in both costs and computational burden.
+The buildings identified would be monitored via SHM after calculating the maximum displacement demand (dmax) for each.
+The dynamic solicitations recorded by the system would subsequently be sent in real time to a control room in order to identify whether the Is is less than or greater than the unit, carrying out a highly accurate analysis via FEM.